zhangster12/Obsidian-BJJ-Notes/Guards/X-guard.md

 # Overview
-The **X-guard** is a position in which you have your same side hand gripping over the top of their knee, while one of your legs hooks behind their other knee, while your other foot is up by their hip.
+The **X-guard** is a position in which you have your same side hand gripping over the top of their knee, while 1 of your legs hooks behind their other knee, while your other foot is up by their hip.

 ![X-Guard](https://www.grapplearts.com/wp-content/uploads/2013/03/What-is-the-X-Guard.png)
 # Entry